-Applicants from outside the EU should be aware that the University as a whole has a quota of non-EU medical students - see this link for details - and for this reason admissions is extremely comeptitive.
-These quota places are not assigned to colleges in advance, but instead they bid for non-EU Medicine places once they have assessed all their applicants.
+Applicants from outside the EU should be aware that the University as a whole has a small quota of non-EU medical students - see this link for details - and for this reason admissions is extremely competitive.
+These quota places are not assigned to colleges in advance, but instead each college bids for non-EU Medicine places after they have assessed and interviewed their applicants.
 Because of this, the number of non-EU students taken by each college varies year by year (but it is zero, one or two at most colleges in most years), and there is no advantage or disadvantage in applying to any particular college.